mitusha/Proto/README.md

 # Proto
 A simple HTML & SCSS rapid prototyping toolkit for responsive web design by <a href="http://twitter.com/#!/adamwhitcroft">@adamwhitcroft</a>.

-Visit the <a href="http://adamwhitcroft.com/proto/">Proto</a> website for more information.
+Visit the <a href="http://adamwhitcroft.com/proto/">Proto</a> website for detailed documentation and usage examples.

 --